Clerk.js's template language is a subset of the Liquid template language.

 {{ product.price | money }}

-Multiple filters can be used by being chained after each other.
+Multiple formatters can be used by being chained after each other.
 They will be applied in the order they are listed reading from left to right.

 {{ product.price | round | money }}

-You can add you own filter functions in the Clerk.js Configuration.
+You can add you own formatter functions in two ways:

-A filter function takes one or more arguments and returns a string or number.
+A formatter function takes one or more arguments and returns a string or number.
 Here is an example of our round

 formatter: